 In secondary care, eligibility for reimbursement is more localised and there is greater scope for variation.
-Prescription, treatment and supply often take place within a single NHS organisation (e.g., a hospital), which gives that organisation a degree of autonomy over the medicines it chooses to fund.
+Prescription, treatment and supply often take place within a single NHS organisation (e.g., a hospital), which gives that organisation a degree of autonomy over the medicines it chooses to fund (although this autonomy is shrinking as the NHS takes a more centralised approach to achieving cost-efficiency).
 CCGs (as defined in section "Who is/are the payer(s)?" below), NHS Hospital Trusts and other stakeholders often have their own policies and formularies setting out which products are and are not available to a clinician to prescribe.
 Prescribers in secondary care settings usually only deviate from these policies for clinically justified reasons, such as an individual patient's exceptional circumstances or requirements.